Skip navigation

 BLADDER TRAINING

 Bladder training may help you control your bladder.
-The person is asked to urinate at regular intervals.
+You will be asked to urinate at regular intervals.
 Slowly, the time interval is increased.
 This causes the bladder to stretch and hold more urine.

 PELVIC FLOOR MUSCLE TRAINING